apache/solr-site/README.md

 ## Building the site

-The site is written in Markdown syntax and built into a static site using [Pelican][1].
+The site is written in [Markdown][9] syntax and built into a static site using [Pelican][1].
 The site is re-built automatically by [ASF Buildbot][5] on every push to master branch and the result can be previewed at [lucene.staged.apache.org][6].
 Build success/failure emails are sent to [commits@lucene.apache.org][7] mailing list.
 Read more about the mechanics behind auto building in [INFRA Confluence][8].

 If the staged site looks good, simply merge the changes to branch `production` and the site will be deployed in a minute or two.

 For larger edits it is recommended to build and preview the site locally.
 This is much faster.
 The next sections detail that procedure.
+The TL;DR instructions goes like this:

+    # Usage: ./build.sh [-s]
+    #       -s  Serve the site on localhost:8000 and auto reload on changes
+    ./build -s

+Now go to <http://localhost:8000> to view the beautiful Lucene web page served from your laptop with live-preview of updates :)

-### Installing Pelican
+### Installing Pelican by hand

-This site uses [Pelican][1] for static html generation.
+The site uses [Pelican][1] for static html generation.
 Pelican requires [Python 3.5+][4] and can be installed with pip.

+**The `build.sh` script mentioned in the above paragraph takes care of setting up your Pelican environment,** and you can skip this part unless you want to understand the moving parts and install things by hand.
 Assuming that you have python3 installed, simply run:

 ```sh
 pip3 install -r requirements.txt